vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 little remains today, since it is situated in the basin \( nālā\) of the rivulet Sura,

-which is flooded in the rainy seasoṇ 71 The Sura flows into the artificial Khindsi Lake or Rām Sāgar a little to the easṭ This artificial lake, which laps at the northern and eastern foot of the Ramtek Hill, may be the modern successor of the old Sudarśana reservoir \( tad

-. āga\) mentioned in verse 24 \(see below, ṇ 72 on p.
+which is flooded in the rainy seasoṇ 71 The Sura flows into the artificial Khindsi Lake or Rām Sāgar a little to the easṭ This artificial lake, which laps at the northern and eastern foot of the Ramtek Hill, may be the modern successor of the old Sudarśana reservoir \( taḍāga\) mentioned in verse 24 \(see below, ṇ 72 on p.
 145\).
 The tradition to name storage reservoirs Sudarśana is summarized by Kolte \(1965, 377\):

 It was the duty of the kings to construct lakes, dig wells, etc. In the Gunda inscription \(Śaka 103\) of the time of the Śaka Kṣatrapa Rudrasiṁha I, we come across a